What makes a Leeward Islands charter out of Saint Martin so special?

 What are the entry and customs requirements when sailing between these islands?

 Because the Leewards span multiple jurisdictions, you’ll be clearing customs and immigration as you move between islands.
 St Martin has both a French and Dutch side, each with its own formalities, while St Barts, Anguilla, and St Kitts & Nevis are separate nations.
 Clearances are usually straightforward but allow time when entering or leaving each territory.
-Most charter bases assist with guidance, and crewed charters often handle the process on your behalf.
+Your charter base staff will give guidance, and crewed charters often handle the process on your behalf.